hehowell/learn-git-milestones/README.md

 	- [x] File > Clone Repository > Github.com and select it ...
 	- [x] Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class: `<your-class-name-here>`
 	- [x] Click "Clone" to make a local copy
-- [ ] Open the repo in Atom: Repository > Open in Atom
+- [x] Open the repo in Atom: Repository > Open in Atom
-- [ ] ✏️ In Atom, edit this README file and add your *second* favorite emoji here: **??**
+- [ ] ✏️ In Atom, edit this README file and add your *second* favorite emoji here: **:drooling_face:**
-- [ ] In Github Desktop, view/confirm your edits to the README file on the Changes tab
+- [x] In Github Desktop, view/confirm your edits to the README file on the Changes tab
-- [ ] ✏️ Commit your changes directly to the main branch with the message `commit #2 from Github Desktop`
+- [x] ✏️ Commit your changes directly to the main branch with the message `commit #2 from Github Desktop`
 - [ ] Click Push origin to push your new commit to remote repo
 - [ ] Confirm the changes to the README file were pushed: Choose Repository > View on Github
 - [ ] Click on the README file and then click on History to see the history of this file